-- Members, merchants and other entities for purposes such as authorising, recording, settling and clearing payment card transactions and conducting related activities such as billing, collection and fraud prevention;
+- Customers, merchants and other entities for purposes such as authorizing, recording, settling and clearing payment card transactions, and conducting related activities such as billing, collection and fraud prevention;

 - MasterCard affiliates for purposes such as processing payment card transactions and conducting data analytics; and

-MasterCard requires service providers to whom it discloses Consumer Personal Data and who are not subject to laws based on the European Union Data Protection Directive 95/46 or Swiss Federal Data Protection Law to either (i) subscribe to the Safe Harbor principles or (ii) contractually agree to provide at least the same level of protection for Personal Data as is required by the relevant Safe Harbor principles.
+MasterCard requires service providers to whom it discloses Consumer Personal Data and who are not subject to laws based on the European Union Data Protection Directive 95/46 to either (i) subscribe to the Safe Harbour principles or (ii) contractually agree to provide at least the same level of protection for Personal Data as is required by the relevant Safe Harbour principles.

-MasterCard also may disclose Consumer Personal Data without offering individuals an opportunity to opt out (i) if required to do so by law or legal process, (ii) to law enforcement authorities or (iii) when MasterCard believes disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual fraudulent or illegal activity.
+MasterCard also may disclose Consumer Personal Data without offering individuals an opportunity to opt-out (i) if required to do so by law or legal process, (ii) when MasterCard believes disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual fraudulent or illegal activity.

-In circumstances in which MasterCard receives Personal Data about Consumers with whom MasterCard does not have a direct relationship, MasterCard has informed its Members that they are responsible for providing Consumers with access to the Personal Data and the right to correct, amend or delete the information where it is inaccurate.
-In these circumstances, Consumers should direct their questions to the appropriate Member.
-MasterCard requires its Members to establish appropriate procedures for handling requests by Consumers for access to and correction and deletion of Personal Data.
-When a Consumer is unable to contact the appropriate Member, or does not obtain a response from the Member, MasterCard will provide the necessary assistance in forwarding the individual's request to the appropriate Member.
+In circumstances in which MasterCard receives Personal Data about Consumers with whom MasterCard does not have a direct relationship, MasterCard has informed its Customers that they are responsible for providing Consumers with access to the Personal Data and the right to correct, amend or delete the information where it is inaccurate.
+In these circumstances, Consumers should direct their questions to the appropriate Customer.
+MasterCard requires its Customers to establish appropriate procedures for handling requests by Consumers for access to and correction and deletion of Personal Data.
+When a Consumer is unable to contact the appropriate Customer, or does not obtain a response from the Customer, MasterCard will provide the necessary assistance in forwarding the individual's request to the appropriate Customer.

-MasterCard takes reasonable precautions to protect Consumer Personal Data from loss, misuse and unauthorised access, disclosure, alteration and destruction.
+MasterCard takes reasonable precautions to protect Consumer Personal Data from loss, misuse and unauthorized access, disclosure, alteration and destruction.

-MasterCard takes reasonable steps to ensure that the Consumer Personal Data the company processes is (i) relevant for the purposes for which it is to be used, (ii) reliable for its intended use and (iii) accurate, complete and current.
-MasterCard depends on the relevant Consumers and MasterCard's business customers to update and correct Personal Data to the extent necessary for the purposes for which the information was collected or subsequently authorised by the individuals.
+MasterCard takes reasonable steps to ensure that the Consumer Personal Data the company processes are (i) relevant for the purposes for which they are to be used, (ii) reliable for their intended use, and (iii) accurate, complete and current.
+MasterCard depends on the relevant Consumers and MasterCard's business Customers to update and correct Personal Data to the extent necessary for the purposes for which the information was collected or subsequently authorized by the individuals.
 Consumers may contact MasterCard as indicated below to request that MasterCard update or correct their Personal Data.

 Enforcement and Oversight

-In circumstances in which MasterCard receives Personal Data about Consumers with whom MasterCard does not have a direct relationship, Consumers may submit complaints concerning the processing of their Personal Data to the relevant Member, in accordance with the Member's dispute resolution process.
-MasterCard will participate in this process at the request of the Member or the Consumer.
-If the issue cannot be resolved through the Member's internal dispute resolution mechanism, the Consumer may submit the complaint to JAMS for mediation pursuant to the JAMS International Mediation Rules.
+In circumstances in which MasterCard receives Personal Data about Consumers with whom MasterCard does not have a direct relationship, Consumers may submit complaints concerning the processing of their Personal Data to the relevant Customer, in accordance with the Customer's dispute resolution process.
+MasterCard will participate in this process at the request of the Customer or the Consumer.
+If the issue cannot be resolved through the Customer's internal dispute resolution mechanism, the Consumer may submit the complaint to JAMS for mediation pursuant to the JAMS International Mediation Rules.

 How to Contact MasterCard